JohanssonRein/JohanssonRein.github.io/_pages/about.md

 * My name is Jiajun Zhang, you may call me Johnson.
 I am from Luoyang, China.
 Right now I am a senior student at McGill University, my major is Honors Applied Mathematics.

+# Research Interests

+* My research interests so far are in mathematical statistics, differential equations and their applications.
+For example Biostatistics, Deep Learning, Mathematical Finance, Dynamical Systems and so on.

+* I have finished my Honors Research Project under professor Masoud Asgharian's supervision.
+You may find my research thesis here: [Analysing Incident and Prevalent Cohort Survival Data (2025)](/files/survivalanalysis.pdf).

 # Recent Activities:

 ## Research Talk on Vapnik-Chervonenkis dimension, Probabilistic bounds, and Neyman-Pearson Classification.